 At Ultra, we have been involved in many ERP Selection and ERP Implementation projects.
 Our experiences tell us, that while selecting a new ERP system can be a major effort for an organization, implementing that new ERP software system is often even a more challenging initiative.
 An ERP implementation can last between 6 to 18 months, so positioning

-Over the past 18 years we have assisted hundreds of Manufacturing and Distribution companies with their ERP selection and ERP implementation projects.
+Over the past decades we have assisted hundreds of Manufacturing and Distribution companies with their ERP selection and ERP implementation projects.
 Our research tells us that our clients’ feel one of the major factors in the success of these ERP projects is the “chemistry” that exists between Ultra’s partners/consultants and the clients’ project

 Whether you’re a Manufacturer or Distributor, ERP Vendor or IT Consultant you’ve all heard some war stories that an ERP implementation can be a quite difficult exercise.
 Maybe even more difficult than say, running a marathon in the mountains, blind folded in 100-degree heat?
 Well, without a formal execution plan it can be just this challenging and